Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\textbf{C. Iterative Refinement to Increase Fault Detection Capabilities.} MuTAP~\cite{MuTAP} is a single LLM-based agent system that aims at generating unit tests of better bug detection capabilities with the feedback of mutation testing.
+\headt{Iterative Refinement to Increase Fault Detection Capabilities.} \junwei{Besides execution success rate and test coverage, the quality of test cases has also garnered research attention, particularly in generating test cases with enhanced fault detection capabilities.} MuTAP~\cite{MuTAP} is a single LLM-based agent system that aims at generating unit tests of better bug detection capabilities with the feedback of mutation testing.
 It employs prompt augmentation with surviving mutants and refining steps to correct syntax and intended behavior.
-During each iteration, the LLM first generates initial test cases and self-refines their syntax errors and wrong behaviors, with the help of the Python parsing tool executing the tests.
+During each iteration, the LLM first generates initial test cases and self-refines their syntax errors and wrong behaviors, with the help of the Python parser to locate the erroneous line.
 Then the tests run against the mutated programs, while the surviving mutants serve as feedback to direct the LLM in improving the test cases.
+Mokav~\cite{Mokav} is an agent to generate difference-exposing tests.
+It first summarizes the descriptions of the two programs under test.
+Subsequently, Mokav engages in an iterative process, crafting tests that are refined based on the feedback from execution outcomes, until the tests are capable of exposing the distinctions between the two programs.